EduTrab/project-bluesudoku/README.md

 ONE-PARAGRAPH DESCRIPTION OF YOUR GAME
 BlueSudoku
 The classic sudoku game consists of a 9 × 9 grid with some squares beeing filled with numbers from 1-9.
-The object of the puzzle is to fill the remaining squares, using all the numbers 1–9 exactly once in each row, column, and the nine 3 × 3 subgrids.
+The goal of the puzzle is to fill the rest of the grid, using all the numbers 1–9 exactly once in each row, column, and the nine 3 × 3 subgrids.

 ## Team Members